Ethnicity: Definitions and conceptual history

+However, earlier Greek individuals did not define the Greek ethnicity by blood.
+According to Isocrates in his speech Panegyricus: "And so far has our city distanced the rest of mankind in thought and in speech that her pupils have become the teachers of the rest of the world; and she has brought it about that the name Hellenes suggests no longer a race but an intelligence, and that the title Hellenes is applied rather to those who share our culture than to those who share a common blood".

 Whether ethnicity qualifies as a cultural universal is to some extent dependent on the exact definition used.
 Many social scientists, such as anthropologists Fredrik Barth and Eric Wolf, do not consider ethnic identity to be universal.
 They regard ethnicity as a product of specific kinds of inter-group interactions, rather than an essential quality inherent to human groups.

 According to Thomas Hylland Eriksen, the study of ethnicity was dominated by two distinct debates until recently.